tsgates/arch-wiki-markdown/wiki/Systemd.md

 > Power management

-polkit is necessary for power management.
+polkit is necessary for power management as an unprivileged user.
 If you are in a local systemd-logind user session and no other session is active, the following commands will work without root privileges.
 If not (for example, because another user is logged into a tty), systemd will automatically ask you for the root password.

 Shut down and reboot the system: